 In addition, the Archives maintains the personal papers of Smithsonian scientists and historians; papers of scholars and researchers affiliated with the Institution; records of professional organizations; and oral and video histories of Smithsonian staff and research.
 Highlights include the papers of past Smithsonian secretaries, such as Joseph Henry, Spencer F. Baird, and Charles D. Walcott; the papers of Riccardo Giacconi, Farouk El-Baz, William H. Dall, George Brown Goode, Joseph H. Hirshhorn, Fielding B. Meek, and Fred L. Whipple; special collections such as the Harriman Alaska Expedition Collection, field reports of the U.S. Fish and Wildlife Service and the Vail Telegraph Collection; and the records of Science Service, the American Association of Museums, the American Ornithologists Union, the History of Science Society, the Museum Computer Network, the National Institute, the Society of Systematic Zoology, the Society of American Mammalogists, the Smithsonian Science Information Exchange, and the Woodrow Wilson International Center for Scholars.

-Searching Smithsonian Archives Holdings: Collections; images; oral and video histories; as well as chronologic, bibliographic, legal documents documenting Smithsonian history; and Board of Regents biographies can be searched at http://siarchives.si.edu/collections and http://collections.si.edu/search/.
+Searching Smithsonian Institution Archives Holdings: Collections; images; oral and video histories; as well as Smithsonian history databases including a chronology, bibliography, legal citations, and biographies of the Board of Regents.
+Search at siarchives.si.edu/collections.